Club: Coventry City FC | Opening: 2005 | Capacity: 32,604 seats

 Coventry City Tickets

-Tickets for Coventry City matches can be bought online, by phone +44 (0) 844 453 9134, at the Ticket Office of the Butts Park Arena just west of Coventry’s city centre.
+Tickets for Coventry City matches can be bought online, or at the Ticket Office at the Coventry Building Society Arena.

-Tickets can also be bought on the gate on the day of the match.
-Coventry won’t normally sell out in League One.
+Tickets can also be bought on the gate (cash) or at the ticket office (cashless) on the day of the match.
+Coventry don’t normally sell out.

 Ccfc.co.uk – Official website of Coventry City FC.

-Ricoharena.com – Official website of the Ricoh Arena.
+Cbsarena.co.uk– Official website of the Coventry Building Society Arena.

 Visitcoventryandwarwickshire.co.uk – Tourist information for the Coventry and Warwickshire area.